William Rastetter: Receptos, Inc.

 In 2007, Rastetter cofounded Receptos, Inc., a biopharmaceutical company.
 Rastetter served as interim CEO of Receptos from May 2009 to December 2, 2010; and as a director and chair of the board from May 2009 to August 27, 2015.

 Receptos was acquired by Celgene Corporation in 2015.

 Fate Therapeutics

 Rastetter joined Fate Therapeutics, Inc. on December 14, 2011 as a director and as chair of the board.
-Rastetter served as the Interim CEO at Fate Therapeutics from February 2012 to October 15, 2012, when Christian Weyer became president and CEO; Scott Wolchko is Fate's current president and CEO.
+Rastetter served as the Interim CEO at Fate Therapeutics from February 2012 to October 15, 2012, when Christian Weyer became president and CEO; Bob Valamehr is Fate's current president and CEO.
 Rastetter has continued as chair of the board of directors.

 Neurocrine Biosciences, Inc.

 Rastetter has been a Director at Neurocrine Biosciences, Inc. since February 8, 2010, and the chair of the board of Neurocrine since May 25, 2011.

 Cerulean Pharma Inc. / Daré Bioscience

 Rastetter was involved in the funding of Cerulean Pharma, Inc. as early as 2009.
 He became a Director of Cerulean Pharma in January 2014.
 He served as its Lead Independent Director from April 2014 to June 2016, and as chair of the board at Cerulean Pharma Inc. from June 2016 to July 2017.

 Effective as of July 20, 2017, Daré Bioscience Operations, Inc. became a wholly owned subsidiary of Cerulean Pharma Inc., and Cerulean changed its name to Daré Bioscience, Inc.